vishwakumarv/vishwakumarv/README.md

 </div>

 Hello, this is **V Vishwa Kumar**.
 I work in defensive security and I'm preparing for SOC, DFIR, and Security Operations roles.
 I break things from an attacker's perspective so I can defend faster — that's not a philosophy, it's a workflow.
+[Read more](https://vishwakumarv.github.io/about/).

 I think in terms of alerts, timelines, and evidence.
 A finding without a timeline and a recommendation is unfinished work.
 I run **Linux** daily, document everything I touch as a case study, and study attacker tradecraft across web, OSINT, and reverse engineering to keep my perspective fresh.
 I'm drawn to **detection engineering**, malware triage, and the boring-but-critical reliability work that holds a security program together.